stacksmith/asteroids/README.md

 asteroids
 =========

+The classic asteroids game using SDL.

-The game has been tuned for playability, added sounds, keyboard controls and a built-in REPL.
+Originally ported from Python by andyhd.
+The game now has sounds, keyboard controls, a built-in REPL (triggered by ESC key) and is very playable.

-Forked from ASTeroids by github user andyhd.
 See README.old and the repo.
-Thank you andyhd!
+Many thank you andyhd!

 Clean-up
 --------